-The U.S. Treasury Department and Internal Revenue Service (IRS) have responsibilities to coordinate with the Energy Department, the Environmental Protection Agency, and other federal agencies to develop guidance to implement the law.
-RER submitted comments to Treasury/IRS on November 4, 2022 and December 2, 2022 to shape the agencies' guidance on key matters.
+The U.S. Treasury Department (Treasury) and Internal Revenue Service (IRS) are corrdinating with the Energy Department, the Environmental Protection Agency, and other federal agencies to develop rules and guidance to implement the IRA law.
+RER submitted comments on November 4, 2022 and December 2, 2022 to shape the agencies' direction on key matters.

 Treasury/IRS have released several key guidance documents since Congress passed the law.
-More is forthcoming, particularly on the IRA's sections regarding: